Pfaff 1222, Pfaff 1222E Repair and Dial Operation - 1222 Pfaff Vintage Machines be careful with that dial!

 Recently I asked a repair technician to share his knowledge and this is what he told me, he says it better than I can.

 Actually every machine needs oil once in a while.
 Originally manufacturers applied grease that was supposed to keep the machine lubricated for the life of the machine.
 Well maybe they didn't think they would last as long as they do but that grease on many machines over the years gets hard and ends up locking up the machine or making it real tight.
 If they are used all the time you probably won't have that problem but when they sit for a long time they get really hard to turn and then all that grease needs to be removed if possible and then oiled.
-I usually use a heat gun carefully and loosen it up then use a lacquer thinner to remove the grease.
+I usually use a heat gun (or hair drier) carefully and loosen it up then use a lacquer thinner to remove the grease.
 Any thing that runs metal to metal is going to need lubricant once in a while.
 You just want to use a clear sewing machine oil.
 Not 3 in 1 oil.
 That's another one that hardens up through the years.
 A drop on the needle bar and the main shaft are important.
 That's something you can do.
 (Used with permission - Ty, CA.)

 My hope is to explain how the dials on a Pfaff 1222 series operate, so they do not get broken.